 Walk Out Your Healing

 When my daughter was 13, I called her “mini-me.”
 When she answered the phone, people often thought it was me.
 Leslie has the same tone as me, and her voice carries the same inflections.
 Even though she had her own collection of CDs, she would often rifle through mine because she liked that music, too.
 She learned to put on makeup by watching me, and when she would see me engrossed in a good book, she would naturally want to read it.
-Even now, Leslie walks like me, talks like me, and acts like me.
-She has many of my same convictions… And also some of my hangups.
+Even now that she is a grown adult, I see so much of myself in my daughter.
+She has many of my same convictions… And also some of my hang-ups.

 Walk Out Your Healing